Dilloid/sem-group-17/use-cases/use-case-25.md

 ### Success End Condition

-A Report is available
+A Report is available.

 ###Failed End Condition

-No report is produced
+No report is produced.

 ### Primary Actor

-Organisation Employee
+Organisation Employee.

 ### Trigger

-A capital city report by region is requested
+A capital city report by region is requested.

 ## MAIN SUCCESS SCENARIO